Browse by . . .

 It is easy enough to slip into lobbies, like Jacob M. Felson's Fish Building at 1150 Grand Concourse.
 Just ask.
 These are not doorman buildings.
 A woman chastised a maintenance worker for letting me slip past.
 Then she smiled and asked me if I liked it.
 She was proud of having lived there for thirty-one years.

 I should have told her that she must have lived there as a child.
 And she should be proud.
-She has survived, and the Fish Building went through landmark hearings this summer.
+She has survived, and the Fish Building went through landmark hearings the summer I visited.
 I could also have run on about the painted shields on its elevator doors, the abstractions nearby, or the aquarium mosaic outside that earned the building its name.
 Further north, Loew's Paradise may no longer show movies, but its gilded ceilings, carved doorways, lobby statuary, and sweeping stage must make a thrilling backdrop to concerts.
 More often, though, buildings have been stripped bare, from apartment façades to life itself.

 A synagogue with its imposing pillars and portico has become a Seventh Day Adventist temple.
 Another synagogue has been absorbed into the Bronx Museum.
 A preposterous imitation of the Palazzo Farnese sits back from the street in midblock, at 166th Street, like an abandoned empire.
-If America once borrowed the biblical image of a city on a hill, this is a small hill indeed.
+If America once borrowed the Biblical image of a city on a hill, this is a small hill indeed.
 One mural at the Fish building could sum up the Bronx all by itself.
 Beneficent gods and swans sit with their backs to a dying or transcendent Jesus, and it is not easy to decide which.

 Barreling through